 Below is an alphabet mat showing how capital letters and lower case letters should be formed.
 The red dot shows where each letter should begin when writing.

 - form capital letters and digits of the correct size, orientation and relationship to one another and to lower-case letters.

 - use spacing between words that reflects the size of the letters.

 As above but also, the children can

 - use the diagonal and horizontal strokes needed to join some letters.

 Each week the children are taught a new join in our handwriting lesson.
 They are then sent home with this to practice throughout the week in their green handwriting book at home.

-Miss Connor will be running a Handwriting Club to practice fine motor skills and letter formation with the Year 2 children from September.
+Miss Connor will be running a handwriting club to practice fine motor skills and letter formation with the Year 2 children beginning in September.